Thomas Pakenham, 2nd Earl of Longford: Marriage and children

 Lord Longford remodelled the 17th-century Pakenham Hall in the Gothic Revival style in the early 1800s, adding towers and a moat.
 It was by then larger than any other castellated house in Ireland.
 In the family circle he was known for his fund of amusing stories.

-He married Lady Georgiana Emma Charlotte Lygon, daughter of William Lygon, 1st Earl Beauchamp, in 1817.
-They had several children.
-Their third son, the Honourable Thomas Alexander Pakenham, was a rear-admiral in the Royal Navy and the father of Admiral Sir William Pakenham.
-Their seventh and youngest son, the Honourable Sir Francis Pakenham, was a diplomat and notably served as Ambassador to Sweden.
-Their daughter, Lady Georgiana Sophia Pakenham, married William Cecil, 3rd Marquess of Exeter.
+Death

-Longford died in May 1835, aged 61, and was succeeded in the earldom by his eldest son, Edward.
+Lord Longford died in May 1835 at the age of 61 and was succeeded in the earldom by his eldest son, Edward.
 Longford's second son, William, who eventually succeeded his brother to the earldom, was a general in the British Army.

 The Countess of Longford survived her husband by over 40 years and died in February 1880.